dogagurgun/dogagurgun.github.io/_pages/about.md

   - /about.html
 ---
 <p align="justify">
-I am an electrical engineer specializing in wireless communications and statistical signal processing.
+I am a researcher specializing in wireless communications and statistical signal processing.
 I received my Ph.D. in Electrical Engineering from KTH Royal Institute of Technology in 2025, where I have worked as a doctoral researcher at the division of <a href="https://www.kth.se/dcs">Decision and Control Systems (DCS)</a> in Stockholm, Sweden.
 I was supervised by <a href="https://www.kth.se/profile/gaborf">Adj.
 Prof. Gabor Fodor</a> and <a href="https://www.kth.se/profile/emilbjo">Prof. Emil Bj&ouml;rnson</a>.
 I was also a part of the Marie Skłodowska Curie project <a href="https://h2020-msca-itn-metawireless.cnit.it/">Meta Wireless - Future Wireless Communications Empowered by Reconfigurable Intelligent Meta-Surfaces</a>, which is a multi-partner European Training Network (ETN) project.
 Before that, I was a master's student at <a href="https://w3.bilkent.edu.tr">Bilkent University</a> (2019-2021), and a software design engineer at <a href="https://aselsan.com.tr/">Aselsan Inc.</a> (2019-2021).
 </p>